Tesco recalls squash after complaints of 'foul' smell

 UK retailer Tesco Plc has recalled its No Added Sugar Double Concentrate Apple and Blackcurrant squash drink after getting complaints from customers regarding a foul smell coming from them.

-The company said this addictive has a strong odor, similar to garlic which customers are likely to find unpleasant.
+The company said this addictive has a strong odour, similar to garlic which customers are likely to find unpleasant.

 Tesco said customers can return this product(750ml and 1.5l), open or unopened, to any Tesco store.